isomerpages/govtech-corp/media/technews/_posts/2017-05-02-post-What we learnt from GovTech's interview with Dr Janil Puthucheary.md

 particular agencies, particular ministries achieve some of their aims.”</p>
 <p>From Dr Janil’s perspective, GovTech has three major challenges to take
-on: Enhancing national cybersecurity, updating Singapore’s regulatory and legal processes to keep pace with technological change, and to develop the pool of engineering and IT talent required to build the Smart Nation.</p>
+on: Enhancing national cybersecurity, updating Singapore’s regulatory and legal processes to keep pace with technological change, and developing the pool of engineering and IT talent required to build the Smart Nation.</p>
-<h3>The Smart Nation journey needs to speed up</h3>
+<h3>3.
+The Smart Nation Journey Needs to Speed Up</h3>
-<p>Prime Minister Lee Hsien Loong has publicly said that Singapore's Smart
+<p>Prime Minister Lee Hsien Loong has publicly said that Singapore’s Smart
 Nation journey is not progressing fast enough, with some countries already pushing ahead in some respects.</p>
 <p>Dr Janil agrees with that assessment, in part because of his children’s